2017: UBC Vancouver

 Recipients: Faculty of Medicine

 Description: Multiprofessional and interprofessional experiential opportunities for students to learn from people with visible and non-visible disabilities are offered by Patient & Community Partnership for Education in the Office of UBC Health.
 The purpose of this project is to extend opportunities to learn directly from people living with a disability by producing and learning modules that illustrate multiple perspectives on three commonly experienced problems: stereotypes; barriers to access; communication challenges.
-Learning materials with be co-developed by students and people with disabilities who are volunteer mentors in the UBC Interprofessional Health Mentors program and will be used to enhance existing and new curricula.
+Learning materials will be co-developed by students and people with disabilities who are volunteer mentors in the UBC Interprofessional Health Mentors program and used to enhance existing and new curricula.
 The ultimate goal is to ensure UBC students are well prepared to meet future healthcare needs through incorporation of the perspectives living with disabilities in their education.
+Read the final report here.

 Recipients: Faculty of Education